Twin Falls Workers’ Comp Lawyers

 Q: How long do I have to file a workers' comp claim in Idaho?

-In Idaho, you must notify your employer of your injury or illness within 60 days, and you must file your workers’ comp claim within one year.
+In Idaho, you must notify your employer of your Twin Falls work injury or illness within 60 days, and you must file your workers’ comp claim within one year.
 If you miss either of these deadlines, you could lose your right to collect benefits.
 If you are concerned that you may have waited too long, you should speak with a Twin Falls Workers’ Comp Lawyer right away.

 Speak or Meet with a Dedicated Twin Falls Workers’ Comp Attorney for Free

 For more information about how our experienced lawyers can help with your workers’ comp claim, please contact us to arrange a free, no-obligation consultation with a Workers’ Comp Lawyer.
 You can call our Twin Falls Law offices at (208) 733-1331, or send us your contact information and we will be in touch as soon as possible.